Academic advising is an important part of any college student experience. Advising should be woven into the fabric of the student’s academic life.

 However, both students and faculty are busy during the semester.
 Students have classes, jobs and clubs and you have your own teaching schedule and other commitments.
 This can make meeting advisees difficult, so do your best to provide flexible appointment options whenever possible.

-Advisors may meet with advisees during office hours, in a classroom setting or online using Adobe Connect.
+Advisors may meet with advisees during office hours, in a classroom setting or online using Zoom.
 One tool available for scheduling advising appointments is the advising scheduler.
 Instructions for the advising scheduler on how to use this tool are available.
 Consider including a link to the student registration instructions in the email invitation to your advisees.

 If your advisee is on Academic Warning and has not had an Academic Warning meeting, these are the next steps to remove a registration hold (PDF).
 These steps are also available through an audio recording.